 1 Day Kampala City Tour

-Kampala City lies within Buganda Kingdom in the Central part of Uganda.
-The area neighbors Wakiso district to the south, west and north while the municipality of Kira lies in the east.
-The ultimate Kampala city is headed by a mayor and divided into four administrative divisions that is, Kampala Central Division, Kawempe, Nakawa, Lubaga and Makindye division.
+Kampala City lies within the Buganda Kingdom in the Central part of Uganda.
+The area neighbors Wakiso district to the south, west, and north while the municipality of Kira lies in the east.
+The ultimate Kampala city is headed by a mayor and divided into four administrative divisions that are Kampala Central Division, Kawempe, Nakawa, Lubaga, and Makindye division.
 The UBOS population review of 2011 put the population in Kampala at a figure of 1,659,600 people.
-The geographical coordinates of the district are; 00 19N, 32 35E that gives a warm weather in the city throughout the year hence favorable for everyone, this is because of its closeness to the Equator.
-Also note that it has two rainy seasons as on stars from March to May and the other from August to December.
+The geographical coordinates of the district are; 00 19N, 32 35E that gives warm weather in the city throughout the year hence favorable for everyone, this is because of its closeness to the Equator.
+Also, note that it has two rainy seasons as on stars from March to May and the other from August to December.

 Origin of the name Kampala